EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 cohort when they access the course content are automatically assigned to the default cohort.

-Students who are assigned to the default cohort see a cohort name of "Default Group" in discussion posts.
+Students who are in the default cohort see a cohort name of "Default Group" in discussion posts.
 If you want students to see a different name for the default cohort, you can change its name.
 For details about renaming cohorts, see :ref:`Renaming a Cohort`.

 .. image:: ../../../shared/building_and_running_chapters/Images/post_visible_default.png